Amman 1 Day Itinerary

 Cantaloupe Gastro Pub

-I highly recommend travelers to spend at least one evening here to witness this spectacular view for themselves.
+I highly recommend travelers spend at least one evening here to witness this spectacular view for themselves.
 Enjoying a cocktail while soaking in the night view of Amman is an experience not to be missed.

 Cantalope Gastro Pub location